mistval/unofficial-jisho-api/README.md

 # unofficial-jisho-api

 This module encapsulates the official Jisho.org API and also provides kanji and example search features that scrape Jisho.org.

 ## Basic usage

+There's somewhat more detailed documentation [here](https://mistval.github.io/monochrome/), but the below examples should be sufficient.

 ### Word/phrase search (provided by official Jisho API)